benmatheson/r-github-actions-starter/README.md

-🤖 This repo incldues a basic starter template for running a Github action with R.
+## ®️ 🤖 This repo incldues a basic starter template for running a Github action with R.

+This will install R, a list of packages, and provide options for installing and rendering quarto, as well as comitting data at the end of the workflow.

-a few importact files that are used here:
+### a few important files that are used here:

 `description`  - lists the packages to install

 `my_script.R` - the R script that will be run

+---

 In the `.github/workflows/starter_workflow.yml` file, the following steps are taken.